J0hn-B/service_mesh/readme.md

 # Service Mesh PoC

-Deploy Linkerd in a PoC project.
+Deploy Linkerd in a PoC project, in a simple way for demonstration purposes.
 Linkerd works by installing a set of ultralight, transparent proxies next to each service instance.

 Prerequisites: Docker